Andrei-Popilian/VIP_Design_Xcode_Template/README.md

 # VIP Xcode Templates
 VIP design pattern (Clean Swift by Uncle Bob)

-This is a modification of Clean Swift Templates (http://clean-swift.com)

-To learn more about Clean Swift and the VIP cycle, read:
+To learn more about Clean Swift and the VIP cycle, please read:

 http://clean-swift.com/clean-swift-ios-architecture